-To help children or patients with developmental disabilities receive the dental care care they need, please contact us at (707) 838-6560, or send an e-mail to Hazel Whiteoak at Hazel@PDISurgeryCenter.org
+To help children or patients with developmental disabilities receive the dental care care they need, please contact us at (707) 838-6560, or send an e-mail to Hazel Whiteoak at hazel(at)pdisurgerycenter.org.

-When should a child be refered to PDI Surgery Center?
+When should a child be referred to PDI Surgery Center?

 The patient is unable to sit still for extensive dental treatment.
 PDI treats patients ages 0 - 18.